openfaas/docs/docs/openfaas-pro/sso/google.md

 ## Login with the faas-cli

-Google does not support the Authorization Code flow with Proof Key of Code Exchange (PKCE), so to login with the faas-cli you can use either the Device Authorization flow or the Implicit Id flow.
+Google does not support the Authorization Code flow with Proof Key for Code Exchange (PKCE), so to login with the faas-cli you can use either the Device Authorization flow or the Implicit Id flow.

 See [SSO with the faas-cli](/openfaas-pro/sso/cli/) for how to install the CLI and a full reference of the available login flags and flows.